-Estonia – spring wildlife of the Baltic
+Estonia – spring wildlife and orchids of the Baltic

 Late spring on the Baltic is a busy time, with birds courting and the meadows bursting into flower.